apiaryio/apiaryio.github.com/_posts/2015-06-09-Fostering-Creativity-with-Semantically-Rich-APIs.md

 published: true
 ---

 In our recent blog post, Kyle Fuller [wrote about](http://blog.apiary.io/2015/06/04/Hyperdrive/) the benefits of decoupling semantics from implementation details for building better API clients.
-I'd like to explore how this decoupled approach also benefits the API design process—it's quite nice to decouple your mind from implementation details as well.

 ## The Difficulty with Common Approaches

-Many modern approaches in designing and building APIs couple not only clients and servers to implementation details, but also couple thought, creativity, and shared understanding to that implementation.
+Most modern approaches in designing and building APIs couple not only clients and servers to implementation details, but also couple thought, creativity, and shared understanding to that implementation.
 Coupling servers and clients is a problem that is easily seen, and in theory no one wants a coupled approach.
-Kyle Fuller wrote in his post:
+Kyle wrote in his post:

 > Imagine entering an API without knowing about any implementation details, but instead just understanding the semantics of the API.
 We can get the implementation details of the API at run-time to allow us to change them at any point.